SDEs with no strong solution arising from a problem of stochastic control: Application to a problem of stochastic control of martingales

 \section{Application to a problem of stochastic control of martingales}

 We now apply the result of \Cref{thm:no-strong-solution} to the control problem studied in \cite{cox_optimal_2021}.
 In \cite{cox_optimal_2021}, we find the value function for a $d$-dimensional control problem with radially symmetric running cost $f(x) = \tilde{f}(\lvert x \rvert)$, under mild regularity assumptions, including that $f$ is continuous away from the origin.
 We reformulate the control problem here as follows.
-Fix $d \geq 2$, $R > 0$, and define the set of matrices $U : = \left\{\sigma \in \RR^{d, d} \; \colon \trace(\sigma \sigma^\top) = 1\right\}$.
-The strong control problem is to find the value function $v^S: D \to \RR$, given by